jkovacs618-org/jmk-react-graphql-demo/README.md

-# Demo app for ReactJS and Apollo GraphQL
+# Demo app for React, TypeScript, Node.js and Apollo GraphQL

-This web application is a tool to organize personal data such as Events, Accounts for services, and Family members.
-It demonstrates a fully-working app with React components using an Apollo GraphQL server as the backend, supporting Lists and CRUD operations with nested relational data.
+This web application demonstrates a fully-working app with React JS and TypeScript for the front-end, and Node.js, Apollo GraphQL server, and Prisma ORM for the backend.
+The app allows for organizing personal data such as Events, Accounts for services, and Family members, supporting Lists and CRUD operations with nested relational data.

+Follow the instructions below to set up the project locally without any server dependencies.
 There is a Demo user to login with, seeded with test data, and supports creating a new account and adding/editing/removing records.
 The data is persisted to a SQLite database (serverless, file-based) so that subsequent loads of the GraphQL server and web app will recall the local data.

 Technologies used:

-* Front-end: React, TypeScript, Apollo Client (GraphQL), MobX (store), Vite, Yarn
+* Front-end: React, TypeScript, Apollo GraphQL Client, MobX (store), Vite, Yarn
-* Back-end: Apollo GraphQL Server, Prisma (ORM), SQLite (file DB), Yarn
+* Back-end: Apollo GraphQL Server, Node.js, Prisma (ORM), SQLite (file DB), Yarn
 * UI/Styles: Tailwind CSS, Flowbite, FontAwesome
 * Testing: Jest, ts-jest, React Testing Library, Apollo Client mocks